NOTE THIS IS EXPERIMENTAL FOR NOW

 #> generator distribution level vars

-#> x normal single x
+#> x mvn single x

 #> edu categorical single edu